ourworldventures/www_ourparadise/content/location/index.md

 ### "Karibu" means **"Welcome (to)"** in Swahili

 Discover authentic paradise.
-Roughly ten minutes from world heritage site Stone Town, as well as the international airport.
+Roughly ten minutes from world heritage site Stone Town, as well as the Abeid Amani Karume International Airport. *Scroll down to find us on the map.*

 {% end %}